-How can we… use AI to predict the outcome of court cases?
+How can we use AI to predict recovery in stroke?

 Jesse Allardice, (formerly) Department of Physics, University of Cambridge